 Adventures in Music (AIM) is a comprehensive music education program designed specifically for San Francisco's public elementary schools, in partnership with the San Francisco Unified School District.
-Celebrating the 25th anniversary of its partnership with the SFUSD during the 2012-13 season, AIM serves every child in grades 1 through 5 in every San Francisco public elementary school, as well as a number of the City's parochial and independent schools.
-AIM reaches nearly 24,000 children and more than 1,100 teachers annually, and is presented to schools absolutely free of charge.
+During the 2012-2013 season, AIM celebrated its 25th anniversary, and now serves serves every child in grades 1 through 5 in every San Francisco public elementary school, as well as a number of the City's parochial and independent schools.
+AIM reaches over 24,000 children and more than 1,100 teachers annually, and is presented to schools absolutely free of charge.
 Since its inception in 1988, over 120,000 children have gone through the AIM program.
 Former National Endowment for the Arts Chairman Dana Gioia praised the program as one of nationwide importance.